bdamokos/indafoto_archive/readme.md

   - Tracks failed pages for later retry
   - Limits retry attempts to prevent infinite loops
 - Detailed logging of all operations

+#### Archive Submitter Features

+- Runs as an independent process for better reliability
+- Monitors the database for new URLs to archive
+- Submits pages to both Internet Archive and archive.ph
+- Verifies successful archival before marking as complete
+- Implements retry logic for failed submissions
+- Maintains its own log file for tracking archival operations

 #### Archive Explorer Features